lloydchang/client-side-canary-deployment/README.md

 This project uses PostHog for analytics tracking in canary deployments.
 The system automatically:

-- Tracks pageviews and events for stable and canary versions
+- Tracks pageviews and events for stable and canary variants
 - Reports errors and interactions

 ### GitHub Actions Integration